Blank-Studios/TileGame/README.md

 Update 3 - Matthew M

 Update was exclusive to only Dialogue.
 Images are now able to be used with text and corrected some code issues causing serveral problems.
 Note: There is still a minor issue that occured when running from my end, though this may only have been a minor issue when testing that was corrected.
 Future updates that are needed will be committed soon.
+*Note: There are images that are associated with this class now.
+A default image for the dialogue box and an antention notice for the type of dialogue being displayed.
+These images should be available to download when looking at the -Issue- that has been made.
+If the images can not be downloaded, I will send them another way.